yannh/homepage/content/posts/lambda-execution-model.md

 Because of the limitations of lambda@edge, AWS introduced [Cloudfront functions](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/).
-Cloudfront functions are *lightweight* lambda@edge functions that are small enough to run in edge caches, allowing better latency: they run closer to the user, and have a smaller cold-start time.
+Cloudfront functions are *lightweight* lambda@edge functions that are small enough to run in edge caches, allowing improved latency: they run closer to the user, and have a smaller cold-start time.
 They however come with [more constraining restrictions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html), especially a maximum of 1ms of execution time.